samman4/final-project/README.md

 Address spatial autocorrelation in regression residuals.

 ---

 ## Data Cleaning and Preparation

-The first step in any geospatial analysis is to ensure the raw data is cleaned and prepared for analysis.
-This process includes importing data, checking for missing or erroneous values, and filtering or merging datasets as necessary.
-In this case, we aim to prepare climate data for British Columbia (BC) by calculating seasonal average temperatures for each weather station and combining this data with station metadata for spatial mapping.
+The initial phase of any geospatial analysis involves cleaning and preparing the raw data.
+This includes importing the data, identifying missing or incorrect values, and filtering or merging datasets as needed.
+Here, our objective is to prepare climate data for British Columbia (BC) by calculating the seasonal average temperatures for each weather station and integrating this data with station metadata for spatial mapping.

-The initial step involves cleaning and processing the raw climate data, including ASCII files and metadata.
-This ensures that the datasets are compatible for subsequent analysis and geospatial visualization.
+The first step is to clean and process the raw climate data, which includes ASCII files and metadata.
+This process guarantees that the datasets are ready for later analysis and geospatial visualization.

 Data Sources
 Wildfire Points (Shapefile):